govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 }
 ```

-This instance of AnalyticsService can then be injected into other Type instances through your coodordinator.
+This instance of AnalyticsService can then be injected into other Type instances through your coordinator.
 A common use case is creating a view controller (a custom Type subclassing `UIViewController`).
 Implementing the required analytics calls within your view controller.

 ```swift
 final class MyViewController: UIViewController {